Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 Being in the coverage gap means you have an income below the federal poverty level.
 Once you transition to Medicare – so as long as your assets don’t disqualify you – you’ll be eligible for the most robust MSP, which covers Original Medicare’s premiums, deductibles, and coinsurance.

-(Here’s what you need to know about rejecting/delaying Part B. If you don’t enroll and you’re not covered by an employer’s plan, you’ll face a late-enrollment penalty once you do eventually enroll in Part B. And you’ll only be able to sign up during the general enrollment period that runs from January through March each year, with coverage effective in July.)
+And although it’s not an ideal solution, you do have the option to reject Part B and just enroll in Part A, which is premium-free as long as you or your spouse have worked at least 10 years in the U.S. and paid Medicare taxes.
+But it’s important to understand the consequences of rejecting/delaying Part B. If you don’t enroll and you’re not covered by an employer’s plan, you’ll face a late-enrollment penalty once you do eventually enroll in Part B. And you’ll only be able to sign up during the general enrollment period that runs from January through March each year.

 In most states, unsubsidized premiums for ACA-compliant coverage are three times a high for a 64-year-old versus a 21-year-old, and people in the coverage gap are not eligible for any financial assistance with their coverage.
 (Low-income Americans in states with coverage gaps should be aware of the minimum income requirement for ACA marketplace subsidies and make every good-faith effort to estimate an income that lifts them out of the gap.)